About science diplomacy

 - Department of Education’s webpage on the Australia-Japan education and research relationship

 - Department of Industry, Science and Innovation's webpage on Australia’s international relationships for scientific collaboration

 Australia and Japan enjoy a wide range of links at the school, university, science agency and company levels.
 The Australian Embassy Tokyo’s active education, research, and science diplomacy strategy is designed to further strengthen high-quality collaboration with Japanese researchers and industry, and raise awareness of the quality of Australian research and innovation.

 Recent activities have included:

 - participation in the annual Science and Technology in Society (STS) Forum in Kyoto

-For more information on gender equity in STEM fields in Australia, please visit the SAGE website.
+For more information on advancing women in STEM strategy, please visit the website.